clippings of other people’s words on…

 Is Audrey Hepburn To Blame For Carrie Bradshaw? by Sadie Stein, jezebel.com, June 7, 2010 A new book blames Audrey Hepburn for SATC2.
 Okay?
 Sort of?
 Everyone knows that Truman Capote wasn’t sold on Audrey Hepburn as Holly Golightly, and … Continue reading

-Posted in girl culture, old hollywood, satc
+Posted in girl culture, hollywood, satc

 Leave a comment